-Later in the morning the video crew and myself moved back west to a hilltop at the west end of Summit where we could shoot trains coming from both directions.
+Later in the morning I moved back west to a hilltop at the west end of Summit to shoot trains coming from both directions.
 Here is a westbound UP intermodal about to start down the hill to San Bernardino.

 A few minutes later an eastbound UP came charging up the grade.
 The Fedex truck in the background is on Interstate 15 fighting its own battle with gravity.